 State Convention Week of Memorial Day Manhattan District officers volunteer at convention as room monitors, LDE timers, event hosts/assistants, and other roles.
 Contact the Convention Coordinator or Ms. Kane for volunteer opportunities.
-State Conference for Chapter Leaders Early July Rock Springs 4-H Center (Junction City) Officers advertise and encourage attendance prior to the conference.
-At conference, officers will host district meetings to build district community and engage with chapter leaders.
+Chapter Leadership Training (CLT) Early July Locations across Kansas Officers advertise and encourage attendance prior to the conference.
+At the conference, officers can host district meetings to build district community and engage with chapter leaders.
 Districts can also use this time to introduce themselves, make connections, promote future district events, and advertise availability for chapter events throughout the year.
-District meetings often include leadership games, reflections, photo opportunities, and anything else the team can dream up.
 K-ACTE/KAAE Summer Conference Late July ТВА District officers can attend the K-ACTE Conference and represent FFA alongside other CTSO organizations.
 Officers deliver a prepared presentation, aide workshop presenters, and converse with other technical educators from across the state.
-District Officers Conference Early August Junction City All district officers meet and learn from the state officers, national officer candidate, and facilitators.
+District Officers Conference Early August Salina All district officers meet and learn from the state officers, national officer candidate, and facilitators.
 Content is centered around leadership development, team dynamics, and district officer skills like facilitation.
 DOC is one of the best opportunities for DOs to learn essential skills, grow personally, and make connections across the association.
 All officers attend.